Galactica 1980

-Synopsis
+The series was born out of the cancellation of the original Battlestar Galactica.
+Following a letter-writing fan campaign, ABC sought to revive the series, but to lower its production costs as well as appeal to a younger audience.
+Lorne Greene and Herbert Jefferson Jr. were the only returning principal cast members, while the rest were replaced by new characters.
+These changes were poorly received by both critics and audiences, and the series was cancelled after one season.

+Series overview

 Set during the year 1980, and a generation after the original series, the Galactica and its fleet of 220 civilian ships have finally discovered Earth, only to find that its people are not as scientifically advanced and that the planet can neither defend itself against the Cylons nor help the Galactica as originally hoped.
 Therefore, teams of Colonial warriors are covertly sent to the planet to work incognito with various members of the scientific community, hoping to advance Earth's technology.

-Commander Adama on the advice of Doctor Zee, a teenage prodigy serving as Adama's counsellor, sends Captain Troy, who is the adopted son of Adama's own son Apollo, and Lieutenant Dillon to North America, where they become entangled with TV journalist Jamie Hamilton.
+Commander Adama on the advice of Doctor Zee, a teenage prodigy serving as Adama's counsellor, sends Captain Troy (previously known as Boxey), who is the adopted son of Adama's own son Apollo, and Lieutenant Dillon to North America, where they become entangled with TV journalist Jamie Hamilton.
 After an initial time travel adventure to Nazi Germany in the 1940s (to stop rebel Galactican Commander Xavier, trying to change the future to improve Earth's technology level), the three friends devise ways to help Earth's scientists and outwit the Cylons in the present day.
 Meanwhile, Adama sends a group of children from the Galactica fleet (the Super Scouts) to Earth in order to begin the process of integrating with the population.
 However, due to differences in gravity and physiology, the children must deal with the fact they have nearly super-human powers on Earth.

 The tenth and final episode, "The Return of Starbuck," uses the 1980 setting as a framing device for a story regarding Starbuck on a deserted planet.

 The fates of several characters from the original series are explained during the course of the series.
 Apollo is apparently dead (or retired), the cause of his seeming disappearance not addressed.
 Starbuck was marooned on a desert planet, although the script for an unfilmed episode "The Wheel of Fire" indicated that Starbuck was eventually rescued from the planet by the inhabitants of the Ships of Light and became one of their inhabitants.
 Captain Troy is revealed to be Boxey, and Lt.
 Boomer has risen to the rank of Colonel and has become Adama's second in command.
 The fates of several other characters, including Adama's daughter Lieutenant Athena, Colonel Tigh, Lieutenant Sheba, Starbuck's girlfriend Cassiopeia, and Muffit the daggit (robot dog) are not revealed.
 These characters are absent from the second series, however several "other" daggits are seen playing with children on one of the Colonial ships during the opening scenes of the series' first episode.